ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 expansion to determine the path and query of its request. "target_host" supports using DNS names, IPv6 literals and IPv4 literals.
 Note that IPv6 scoped addressing zone identifiers are not supported.
 This URI Template expansion requires using percent-encoding.
-For example, if the target_host is "2001:db8::42", it will be encoded in the URI as "2001%3Adb8%3A%3A42".
+For example, if the "target_host" is "2001:db8::42", it will be encoded in the URI as "2001%3Adb8%3A%3A42".

 By virtue of the definition of the Capsule Protocol (see {{Section 3.2 of